-If you require refund for any other reason please kindly contact us at firstname.lastname@example.org.
+If you require refund for any reason please kindly contact us at email@example.com.

-Some users take advantage of very comfortable way of purchase, namely via Apple App Store.
-Of corse they are more then welcome to do so.
+Some users take advantage of this very comfortable way of purchase, namely via Apple App Store.
+Of course they are more then welcome to do so.
 Both annual and monthly payments are possible by this method.

 But...
 As described here if at any time you wish to cancel the subscription, you will need to make sure to do it both in Nozbe and in iTunes.
 In iTunes you will need to visit your account there, choose option “manage my subscription” and cancel Nozbe subscription.